arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

 Python must be doing something beautiful internally to support integers of any size and today we find out what's under the hood!

 # Representation of integer in Python
+An integer in Python is a C struct defined as following

 ```c
 struct _longobject {